- Mental Martial Arts

 We had no clue what had happened - and of course thought this was a crime scene.
 Was there a body stuffed in the closet somewhere?
 Why would they leave all of there stuff in the apartment?
 That night, I was supposed to go back and stay in my apartment next door, and I was terrified.
 Was whoever committed the crime next door going to track me down?
 I voiced my concerns to my friend and his family and my friends came and stayed with me in the apartment in case anything happened.

-Subscribe to Mental Martial Arts to read the rest.
+Subscribe to Premium to read the rest.

-Become a paying subscriber of Mental Martial Arts to get access to this post and other subscriber-only content.
+Become a paying subscriber of Premium to get access to this post and other subscriber-only content.

 Already a paying subscriber?
-Sign In
+Sign In.

 Reply